Policy Program

 Our impact

 We have made significant contributions to health and human rights policy and practice in Australia and internationally.
-Our contributions to public life in Australia include:
+Our contributions to public life include:

 - We have made a strong contribution to the first ever resolution on intersex health and human rights by the United Nations Human Rights Council in April 2024.
 Work on the resolution was led by UN member states Australia, Chile, Finland and South Africa.